-Ukrainian government, separatists agree on new cease-fire
+Ukrainian Government, Separatists Agree on New Cease-fire

-The Ukrainian government and Russia-backed separatists have agreed on a new cease-fire in the country's war-torn east, a spokesman for the Ukrainian government said Wednesday.
+A spokeswoman for the Ukrainian government's envoy at talks with pro-Russia separatist rebels say they have agreed on a new cease-fire in Ukraine's restive east.
 Fighting between government forces and Russia-backed rebels in Ukraine's industrial heartland has killed more than 10,000 people and displaced more than a million since it began in 2014.

 Discussions